Neil Dawson: Early life

-Professional life

-Dawson's best-known pieces include The Chalice, a large inverted cone in Cathedral Square, Christchurch, and Ferns, a sphere created from metal fern leaves which hangs above Wellington's Civic Square.
-Major overseas commissions include Globe, for the Pompidou Centre in Paris, and Canopy, for Brisbane's Queensland Art Gallery.
+Exhibitions

 Dawson's smaller works often use illusion and such optical patterns as moiré to achieve their effects.
-Many of these works are wall-hangings, though stand-alone pieces using such everyday patterned items as the forms of playing cards and willow pattern crockery are also among Dawson's works.
+Many of these works are wall-hangings, although stand-alone pieces using such everyday patterned items as playing cards and willow pattern crockery are also among Dawson's themes.

-Since the late 1980s, Dawson has worked as a full-time sculptor out of the former Oddfellows' Hall in Linwood.

-Dr Michael Dunn, Emeritus Professor at the University of Auckland and a former head of Elam School of Fine Arts, describes Dawson in his book New Zealand Sculpture : A History as follows:
+Dr Michael Dunn, Emeritus Professor at the University of Auckland and a former head of Elam School of Fine Arts, describes Dawson in his book New Zealand Sculpture: A History as follows:

-Dawson's sculpture is individual, unique and easy to recognise.
-In fact his sculptures flout convention in their lightness of feel, their transparency and their escape from the conventions of earthbound pedestal-based display.

-Dunn's book has a photo of Ferns on its front cover dust-jacket.